j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 * Firefox allows traditional style menus, Chromium does not

 ## Extension coverage
-* There's Adblock and Flashblock for both but there exist ESR and no-addons builds for FF and Chromium
 * Ghostery lacks some blockage on Chromium
 * Chromium has a Downloadbar and limited support for Greasemonkey, Tapermonkey Userscripts by default
 * The Firefox extension API is far more powerful than Chromium's; every part of the browser can be customized